๐ŸชขIntro to Polymer Science

 Additive Manufacturing

 Layer-by-layer construction represents a fundamentally different approach from traditional subtractive or formative methods.
-Digital control enables geometric complexity impossible with conventional tooling.
+Digital control enables geometric complexity that's impossible with conventional tooling.

 3D Printing (Additive Manufacturing)

-• Design freedom allows internal channels, lattice structures, and undercuts without tooling constraints or assembly
+• Design freedom allows internal channels, lattice structures, and undercuts without tooling constraints or assembly.

 Quick Reference Table